zhullyb/monyhar/monyhar/components/cronet/android/test_instructions.md

 ### Network Log

-NetLog is Chromium's network logging system.
+NetLog is Monyhar's network logging system.
 To create a NetLog dump, you can use the following pair of methods:

 ```